bsobotka/amv_tracker/README.md

 - [ ] Allow user to import CSV files
   - [ ] Create window to map CSV headers and AMV Tracker fields
   - [ ] Detection of poorly-matched datatypes?

+## Special thanks
+Thank you to the following people for beta testing AMV Tracker at various points and providing extraordinarily helpful feedback and suggestions, all of which have served to make this version of AMV Tracker better than it was before they said anything:
+* seasons
+* katranat
+* Vars
+* Reisir

+Extra special thanks as well to [Reisir](https://github.com/reisir) for their contributions to the code itself, and for helping me with a bunch of code/GitHub-related things that I didn't understand!